Neural Networks Generalize on Low Complexity Data: Defining a Programming Language

 \item \textit{If statements.} {\tt if} statements must be of the following form: if a boolean variable is equal to $1$, update a variable $c$ with a quantity $a$; else, with another quantity $b$.
 The quantities may be variable or constant.
 The syntax should be clear from the example below.
 We do not allow for more complicated {\tt if} statements which have multiple lines within the if clause or else clause.

 \item \textit{Return statement.} This returns an existing variable in the program.
 The program ends with a return statement.
 The syntax is simply {\tt return <variable name>}.

-\item \textit{Basic operations.} We allow only two basic operations: Addition of a variable with a fixed interger, and multiplication of a variable by a fixed nonnegative interger.
+\item \textit{Basic operations.} We allow only two basic operations: Addition of a variable with a fixed integer, and multiplication of a variable by a fixed nonnegative integer.
 The output of every operation must be assigned to an existing variable in the program.
 The syntax is {\tt <output variable name> = <variable name> + <constant>} for addition, and {\tt <output variable name> = <constant> * <variable name>} for multiplication.

 \item \textit{Unary operators.} We allow the following unary operators: checking equality to a nonnegative constant, checking greater than a nonnegative constant, and checking less than a nonnegative constant.
 The syntax in each of these cases is given by {\tt <bool variable name> = (<int variable name> == <constant>)}, and similarly for {\tt <, $<=$, >, $>=$}.